Kaholo/kaholo-plugin-google-cloud-compute-engine/README.md

 * Subnet Name - a unique name for the new subnet
 * Description - a description of the new subnet
 * Region - as described above in plugin settings
-* IP Range - CIDR notataion IP address range for the new subnet.
+* IP Range - CIDR notation IP address range for the new subnet.
 For example 10.55.25.0/24.
 * Private Google API Access - If selected, allow VM instances inside the new subnet to access any google API.
 * Flow Logs - If selected, record subnet traffic to flow logs for network monitoring, forensics, real-time security analysis, and expense optimization.
 * Wait For Operation End - as described above in plugin settings.